-- Continue to partner with Friends Groups and Foundations to help raise money for the system or a specific park - Find philanthropists in your community that will support under-resourced park users and have them invest in expanding access to parks, programs, and services through a foundation or friends group established for this purpose
+- Continue to partner with friends groups and foundations to help raise money for the system or a specific park. - Find philanthropists in your community that will support under-resourced parks and have them invest in expanding access to parks, programs, and services through a foundation or friends group established for this purpose.